chazzka/clanekcathedral/clanek.md

 However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies, plus, the anomalies are not present in the original dataset.

-TODO: CONTAMINATION PORAD EXISTUJE, BUDE NAS ZAJIMAT
+TODO: CONTAMINATION PORAD EXISTUJE, BUDE NAS ZAJIMAT i u novelty, k zamyšlení

-TODO:

 To demonstrate the impact of contamination parameter, we prepared following experiment.
 Consider a dataset containing no anomalies at all, which we want to use to for the learning.